 Put the eggs in a pan of cold water: Place 6 cold eggs in a saucepan and fill with cold water, covering the eggs by an inch.

 Bring the water to a rolling boil: Set the pan over high heat and bring the water to a boil, uncovered.
 The water should come to a full, rolling boil.

 Set your timer for the desired time: Leave the eggs in the covered pan for the right amount of time.
 How long?
 Depends on whether you want soft-boiled or hard-boiled eggs.
 Here's how long each will take:

 • For slightly runny soft-boiled eggs: 4 minutes

 • For custardy yet firm soft-boiled eggs: 6 minutes

 • For firm yet still creamy hard-boiled eggs: 10 minutes

 Tap the cooked eggs gently.
 After your selected time is up, remove the cooked eggs from the pan with a slotted spoon and tap each gently on the countertop to crack the shell in a few places.
-Skip this step if you're eggs are very soft-boiled with runny yolks or if you're planning to dye your eggs for Easter.
+Skip this step if your eggs are very soft-boiled with runny yolks or if you're planning to dye your eggs for Easter.

 Place the eggs in a bowl of ice water.
 Fill a bowl with ice water.
 Transfer the eggs to the bowl and leave them there for at least 1 minute.